There’s an old joke about U.S. president Calvin Coolidge.

 Like most young women of my time, I thought this part of female anatomy was—as artist Sophia Wallace describes it—more like a button than an iceberg.

 Even those of us who took our last sex ed class decades ago need an updated sexual education.
-The Huffington Post wants to help.
-Their cliteracy project, inspired by Wallace, aims to educate both men and women about what we’ve learned about female sexual anatomy over the past 20 years.
+Artist Sophia Wallace wants to help.
+Her Cliteracy Project aims to raise awareness about what we’ve learned about female sexual anatomy over the past 20 years.

 What it means to “have sex like a woman” is something we’re still coming to understand.
 We simply don’t know all that much about how female desire works or why it behaves the way it behaves.
 But we’re learning.